 1. USGS Streamflow

-Description: There are a total of 10,106 gauges with records dating from Jul 1927 through Sep 2010.
-Of these gauges, 3,490 have defined stage heights associated to stream bankfull conditions, warning, minor, moderate, and major flood stages (see Fig. 1).
-Each NWS office defines these thresholds in coordination with the local emergency management and stakeholder community.
+Description: Each NWS office has defined stage heights associated to stream bankfull conditions, warning, minor, moderate, and major flood stages; these thresholds are chosen in coordination with the local emergency management and stakeholder community.
 Flood stages are determined by impacts to lives and/or property.
 In many cases, in the more rural areas, a bankfull stage may be significantly lower than the flood warning stage.
 To generate a flash flooding database from the automated reports, we identified all events that exceeded the pre-defined warning levels for each station.
-In total, there were 98,668 events that exceeded warning criteria at 2,948 of the gauges in the USGS archive.
 For each event, we provide the following information: USGS Gauge ID, latitude (decimal degrees), longitude (decimal degrees), start time (UTC) at which the flow exceeded the warning discharge threshold, end time (UTC) when the flow dropped below the warning threshold, peakflow magnitude (m3 s-1), peak time (UTC) at which peakflow occurred (UTC), and the difference between start time and peak time (in hours).
 This latter variable is a proxy for the time-to-rise and has been associated to the “flashiness” of the event.

 Along with the events dataset, we supply metadata for each station containing static information about the USGS station’s ID, latitude (decimal degrees), longitude (decimal degrees), hydrologic unit code (HUC), agency, degree of regulation, gauge name, drainage area (km2), contributing drainage area (km2), computed flows (m3 s-1) for recurrence intervals for 2, 5, 10, 25, 50, 100, 200, and 500 yrs, and computed flows (m3 s-1) for warning, minor, moderate, and major flooding.
 The degree of regulation field comes directly from USGS metadata for peakflow data and has values of either “Yes”, “No”, or “Undefined”.